JopjeKnopje/dotfiles/README.md

 - [ ] Add more info to README file.
 - [ ] Add list of all epic tools.
 - [ ] Add type of font used.
+- [ ] Tmux notification when command is done running (for terraform and the like).

 <br>